elimbaum/eecs-senior-project/notes.md

 IO Bus is working!! had to modify FS config file.
 Now I can be more specific – XBar, only certain addresses.
 For later: how to get the FU talking to shared memory?

 IO Bus is now *really* working.
 Connected the FU into the bus, reading off its address range! for later: probably should change MMIOFU semantics to primary/secondary or smth.

+### LLVM Pass

+Carrying over from reading notes – llvm for grad students.

+Got a lot working today.
+Among issues: Function arguments will be numbered incorrectly.
+Instead, use CallInst args.
+Iterators are simply pointers to objects.
+Global variables are themselves pointers – they have to be loaded first, then GEP’d.
+But now… that’s a working prototype.
+Amazing!

 ### OLD FU Notes